Theatre in the Round at the Library Theatre: 1958

 • David Campton becomes the first writer at Studio Theatre Ltd to be subsidised by the Arts Council of Great Britain, when he receives a grant of £500 to enable him to carry on writing.

 • June: The summer brochure does not advertise Marivaux's Love & Chance as a double bill.
 However, when it emerges the new translation of the play by J.W.
 James will only run for 70 minutes, it is decided to produce it with Pirandello's The Man With A Flower In His Mouth.
+The plays are advertised as having a very specific interval of 3 minutes between them!

 • June: Ken Boden's wife, Margaret, takes over the running of Theatre in the Round at the Library Theatre box office.